rustic-ml/NyxsOwl/docs/technical_strategies_guide.md

     - **Trendline Analysis on RSI**: Trendlines can be drawn on the RSI chart itself.
 A break of an RSI trendline can often precede a break of a trendline on the price chart, providing an early signal.
 - **Considerations**:
     - **Period**: The most common period for RSI is 14.
 Shorter periods make it more sensitive, while longer periods make it smoother.
-    - **Strong Trends**: In a strong uptrend, RSI can remain in the overbought territory for extended periods, and vice-versa in strong downtrends.
+    - **Strong Trends**: In a strong uptrend, RSI can remain in the overbought territory for extended periods, and vice versa in strong downtrends.
 Therefore, overbought/oversold signals alone are not always reliable for reversals in strong trends; they might just indicate strength.
     - **Confirmation**: It's generally recommended to use RSI signals in conjunction with other indicators (e.g., price action, trendlines, moving averages) for confirmation.

 ### Moving Average Convergence Divergence (MACD)